 Rise very early for the transfer back to the airport to catch your 06:00 am flight to Mpanda.
 Your driver will meet you at the airport and drive you to Lake Shore Lodge.
 It is a beautiful four-hour drive that takes you through Katavi National Park and later the Lwafe Game and Forest Reserve, down the escarpment to Lake Tanganyika.
+Shared by four countries, Tanganyika is the world's longest freshwater lake, the second-largest lake in the world by volume, and the second-deepest.
 Settle into the lodge, enjoy a delicious lunch beside the lake and then have a relaxing afternoon enjoying your first swims and some hammock time after the long journey.
 In the evening, you'll have dinner under the stars and chat through the expedition to come.

 Expedition prep and lazy lake time